mun3/F-ckAvgleAntiAdblock/README.md

 1. Open Tampermonkey's Dashboard

-2. Click the '+' icon to create a new script
+2. Click "Utitilies"

-3. Copy the content [here](https://raw.githubusercontent.com/mun35/F-ckAvgleAntiAdblock/master/fu_antiadblock.js) and paste it into the editor
+3. Copy the URL https://raw.githubusercontent.com/mun35/F-ckAvgleAntiAdblock/master/fu_antiadblock.js and paste it into the "URL" field

-4. Click 'Save'
+4. Click "Import" then click "Install"

 5. Done and enjoy!